Telegram

 - Routing is deterministic: Telegram inbound replies back to Telegram (the model does not pick channels).

-- Inbound messages normalize into the shared channel envelope with reply metadata and media placeholders.
+- Inbound messages normalize into the shared channel envelope with reply metadata, media placeholders, and persisted reply-chain context for Telegram replies the gateway has observed.

 - Group sessions are isolated by group ID.
 Forum topics append